Home › Posts › Dec 31, 2020 (updated Nov 16, 2022)

-If you have everything set up properly, you should be able to go to the
+Once you have everything set up properly, go to the

-/post-to-wp route on the Node application and see a simple form.
+/wp-api route on the Node application and you should see a simple form.

 Fill out the fields and click Post.
 If everything goes as expected, you should see a confirmation page with a link to the created post on the WordPress site.
 Click that and you should see your post.

 If anything goes wrong, check the console output for the Node app and you should have a clue.
-If you're getting a 404 error, you might not have pretty permalinks turned on.
+If you're getting a 404 error, you might not have pretty permalinks turned on for the WordPress site.
 If you're getting a 401, you might not have the MU plugin package installed properly.

 - WP REST API repo

 - WP REST API Composer package

 - Auth0 WordPress plugin